 We may make money if you purchase products and services when we use affiliate links.
 As an Amazon Associate we earn from qualifying purchases.
 Thank you for your support!

 I am so excited to offer my original marbled paper designs available to download and thought it would be fun to share my process for creating them!

 I published this video several years ago that you can watch:

 I didn’t really know what paper marbling was until several years ago when my Dad was getting ready to do some fall Colonial festivals.
 My Dad makes wooden buckets and rope, and he had an extra large space at one of the festivals and asked if I might like to do something related to bookbinding.

-I thought it might be boring if people just watched me sew together papers all day, so I decided to venture into the world of paper marbling.
+I thought it might be a little boring if people just watched me sew together papers all day, so I decided to venture into the world of paper marbling.
 Sure enough, I quickly got “roped into” marbling quite a lot of things!

 Hand-painted marbled papers were often used in decorating book covers as well as the inner pages.
 Marbled papers were often also used for gift wrap and other decorative fancy papers.

 The art of marbling was a highly guarded secret – rumour has it that the early paper marblers would often create only at night, stuffing rags under doorways and covering their windows so no one would find them or discover how the marbled paper was made.

 Marbled paper was also VERY expensive – and often smuggled as the decorative paper was heavily taxed depending on where it was imported to and the use!